 Hello Parents of Students in Grades 7 through 12,

 Athletes can register to participate and learn more about which sports are available to you by visiting www.rcsdk12.org/familyID.
-Students must have an updated physical exam within the last 2 years prior to registering with Family ID.
+Students must have an updated physical exam within the last year!
 Registration is can be completed 30 days prior to the season start date.
-IF a student needs an updated physical exam, please speak with your school athletic coordinator for details.
-We truly look forward to your participation in our athletic programs!An updated physical, parent consent and athletic re-certification form are required to be on file with the school nurse before the start of the Sports Season.2020-2021 Varsity/Junior Sports Start Date
+If a student needs an updated physical exam, please speak with your school athletic coordinator for details.
+We truly look forward to your participation in our athletic programs!2021-2022 High School & Modified Sports Start Dates